hydrology-tep/documentation/source/apps/thematic_app.rst

 - Map description (background, layers)
 - Data package widget defining the data packages OpenSearch endpoint The application shall be defined using OGC OWS Context.

-.. req:: HEP-TS-DES-002
-	:show:

-	This section describes how a user can create its own thematic application.

 .. req:: HEP-TS-FUN-015
 	:show: